George-lewis/DVDBounce/README.md

 **DVDBounce** is made in C++ with *SFML* using the package manager *Conan* and build tool *CMake*, for ease of compilation I recommend acquiring all of these tools.

-1. Acquire a C++ compiler, Conan, and CMake
+1. Acquire a C++ compiler (Windows users: I recommend [MSVC](https://visualstudio.microsoft.com/downloads/), Look for "build tools"), Conan, and CMake (Windows users: This comes with the MSVC build tools)
    1. Configure the *bincrafters* repository with Conan: `conan remote add bincrafters https://api.bintray.com/conan/bincrafters/public-conan`
 2. Clone the repo
 3. Install dependencies